Sensor free, self regulating thermal switching via anomalous Ettingshausen effect and spin reorientation in DyCo5

-\textbf{Room temperature snapshot and implications.} At $T=300$~K, DyCo$_5$ exhibits a large intrinsic AHC for both magnetization orientations, whereas the ANC shows a pronounced orientation contrast under identical conditions.
+Experimentally, the effect can be probed in a DyCo$_5$ thin film patterned into a Hall-bar geometry: an in-plane current $J_c$ is applied while the transverse temperature profile (or heat-flow direction) is detected using micro-thermometry (e.g., resistance thermometers or thermocouples) or scanning thermal/IR thermography on the film surface.
+Such a film-based implementation directly targets an application scenario of on-chip thermal regulation, where the SRT provides a built-in temperature threshold for autonomous control.

 The resulting difference in $S_{\mathrm{ANE}}$ and $\Pi_{\mathrm{AEE}}$ enables a \emph{sensor free but current driven} thermal switch whose state is set by the materials’ internal SRT threshold.
 Beyond DyCo$_5$, the mechanism---reorientation driven relocation of Berry curvature hot spots near $E_F$---suggests a practical ``tuning knob'' for $R$Co$_5$ and related ferromagnets: Selecting compositions and strain states that sharpen $\partial_\varepsilon\sigma_{xy}$ near $E_F$ will enhance $\alpha_{xy}$ and improve switching contrast, as long as longitudinal losses remain modest.

 To summarize, we proposed and quantified a {\it{sensor-free, self-regulating}} thermal switch that combines the AEE with a temperature-driven SRT in $R$Co$_5$.
 Using DFT-Kubo calculations, we established a one-pathway mechanism from the energy-resolved anomalous Hall conductivity $\sigma_{xy}(\varepsilon)$ to the finite-temperature anomalous Nernst conductivity $\alpha_{xy}(T)$.
 Although the intrinsic AHC at $E_F$ remains sizable for both $\mathbf{M}\parallel c$ and $\mathbf{M}\perp c$, $\alpha_{xy}$ exhibits a pronounced orientation contrast across $T_{\mathrm{SRT}}$.
 The effect is traced to the \emph{energy slope} $\partial_\varepsilon\sigma_{xy}|_{E_F}$ (consistent with the low-$T$ Mott relation) and ultimately to the relocation/intensity change of \emph{strongly peaked} Berry-curvature hot spots associated with SOC-opened avoided crossings in Co-$3d$ bands.
 Device-level figures of merit, including the ANE thermopower $S_{\mathrm{ANE}}$ and Ettingshausen coefficient $\Pi_{\mathrm{AEE}}=T\,S_{\mathrm{ANE}}$, show robust switching at a fixed temperature (e.g., 300~K) under a constant in-plane bias current, enabling compact, current-driven, sensor-free thermal control.